Time For An Update: A Response to Kim Ji-Myung’s ‘Serious Turn for Hallyu 3.0′

 Essentialism is bad because it is socially oppressive.
 It blindly stresses one side of a binary opposition (high not low; inside not outside; left not right); it naturalizes and universalizes the interests of a particular group (capitalists, men, The West, whatever) in order to dominate another group (workers, women, The East, whatever).

 Ok, so let’s apply this to Kpop.
 When people say that you have to be Korean to understand Kpop, they are an example of “inside not outside.”
 Koreans, because of their “Koreanness”, understand Kpop.
 If you are not Korean, you do not have this “Koreanness”, so sucks to be you.
-But remember that people are different, cultures are diverse, so how can there by this universal “Koreanness”?
+But remember that people are different, cultures are diverse, so how can there be this universal “Koreanness”?
 So what about Koreans who don’t know Kpop, or don’t like Kpop, or (gasp) don’t understand Kpop?
 That undermines the whole “all Koreans have this “Koreanness”/you have to be Korean to understand Kpop” argument.
 Do you have to be Chinese to understand kung fu?
 Black to understand hip hop?
 Irish to understand Riverdance?
 You see how silly this gets, right?

 So we know that there are millions of fans of Kpop around the world, who don’t speak Korean, who are not Korean, who understand Kpop.
 Because I think EVERYONE understands THIS: